 Our Parish name “Magh Ene” translates to “The Plain of Hospitality”

-All the information given below is taken from the research of Fr.
-Paddy Gallagher in his book published in 1961, “Where Erne and Drowes Meet the Sea”.
-He wrote so that others would learn, therefore …….
+The information given below is taken from the research of Fr.
+Paddy Gallagher in his book published in 1961, “Where Erne and Drowes meet the sea”.

 The Meaning of Magh Ene

 The district between the Drowes, the Erne and the ocean is a well defined, distinct, geographical unit and recognised as such from the earliest times.
 From Bundrowes to Belleek Bridge and from Lough Melvin to the mouth of the Erne this area has been known for untold centuries as Magh Ene.
 “Magh” is a common Irish word for level country or cleared land.
 Today, the first part of the placename is all that survives when we speak locally of the Magh, usually spelled Moy or the Moy Road near Ballyshannon.
 But strictly, the Magh includes all the country between the Erne, Drowes and Sea.
 The second part of the placename, “Ene or Eine”, is more difficult to interpret.
 It may mean ‘hospitality’ and therefore offers a translation of the “Plain of Welcome”, an explanation suitable to it’s present interest in tourism.

 Apart from the legendary landing of Partholan on the Edge of Magh Ene, on Inis Saimer, local historians point to many other proofs that many early settlers, from many foreign lands, visited this area as many as four thousand years ago.
 Neolithic wares from Inis Saimer, flints from Tullan Strand, “Giants’ Graves” from Bundrowes, Finner and Labbinlee were left behind by the visitors of many years ago.